 Case Management Services

 Case Managers help survivors with referral processes, applications, and interpretation to access a variety of available services.
 We offer both personalized guidance and on-going support throughout the process of receiving legal, social, and financial services.

 Case Managers help prepare and complete a safety plan to assist a survivor as they leave an aduser, and/or leave an abusive and unsafe relationship and household.

 Case Managers are prepared to offer comprehensive behavioral and emotional support in times of crisis and distress.
 Mental health crises among survivors, due to previous and present traumatic experiences, is common and so each survivor deserves proper plans to protect survivors throughout each crisis.
 Case managers will develop and enact crisis prevention and mitigation strategies when needed.

 Domestic Violence Response and Prevention requires comprehensive education initiatives that informs and engages our communities.
-The Person Center offers customized educational workshops to address the needs of African Immigrant and Refugee communities, and provide critical information.
+The Person Center offers customized educational workshops to address the needs of African Immigrant and Refugee communities, and provide critical information through the Domestic Violence Prevention Initiative.
 The Person Center also answers the call for trauma-informed, culturally specific, and religiously understanding materials and facilitation.
 We aim to offer the most up-to-date information and integrate evidence-based research literature in our workshop development.
 Workshops include the basics on domestic violence, sexual assault, and relationship violence.
 Additionally, these workshops expand to include methods of proper survivor support, sociological contributors to gender-based violence, domestic violence across families, religion or culture on domestic violence, prevalence and impact of sexual violence, plus others.